yeabat8tcap/ai-dependency-manager/docs/ollama-setup.md

 # Ollama Local AI Integration Guide

-This guide explains how to set up and use Ollama for local AI-powered dependency analysis in the AI Dependency Manager.
+This guide explains how to set up and use Ollama for local Superintelligence-powered dependency analysis in the Superintelligence Dependency Manager.

 ## Overview